EducationalTestingService/rsmtool/doc/intermediate_files_rsmtool.rst

 ^^^^^^^^^^^^^^^^^^^^
 filename: ``data_composition_by_<SUBGROUP>.csv``

-There will be one such file for each of the specified subgroups and it contains the total number of responses in each that subgroup in both the training and evaluation sets.
+There will be one such file for each of the specified subgroups and it contains the total number of responses in  that subgroup in both the training and evaluation sets.

 Feature descriptives
 ^^^^^^^^^^^^^^^^^^^^^